ki82/svn-revert-plugin/README.md

 ChangeLog
 ---------
+### v0.2

+- Support for reverting multiple commits.
+- Support for reverting commits in multiple modules (but still in the same repository).
+- Not reverting if files are out of date.

+### v0.1

-- **v0.1** - Initial version.
-Support for reverting a single revision in a single module.
+- Initial version.
+Support for single modules.